What's ON TEST with our crew for winter 2019 - 2020

 OK so first I want to say that I hope I never have to 'test' my new SCOTT Alpride E1 bag in action as in sliding down in an avalanche.
 Let's all assume that I'd pull the trigger and it would inflate perfectly.
 Fortunately I've never been in an avalanche but I have carried an airbag for the past five years since going seriously off piste and backcountry even though the cost of these bags is comparable to a designer handbag.
 But dinky quilt bag on my arm for style points or a chunky pack on my back that could save my life?
 No contest.
 Except for the weight.
 I've long grumbled about lugging a heavy airbag around and not having enough room inside to stuff more than one light layer and a pair of gloves.

 Hence, my main purchase for this winter is one of today's lighter avy bags with more room thanks to re-engineering of the inflation mechanism.
-So here I am, above, with the SCOTT Patrol Alpride E1 airbag that uses the latest supercapacitor technology without cartridges carrying the 30L version while ski touring up Galibier, earyl November.
-At that moment in the photo, the bag contained not only the usual shovel and probe but also down jacket, spare gloves, Buff, goggles, beanie, sandwich and a water bottle.
+So here I am, above, with the SCOTT Patrol Alpride E1 airbag that uses the latest supercapacitor technology without cartridges carrying the 30L version while ski touring up in Serre Chevalier in early November to score the fresh pow.
+At that moment in the photo, the bag contained not only the usual shovel and probe but also hooded waterproof jacket, spare gloves, sandwich and a water bottle.